blazingflamer/V18/README.md

 # v18 OSPF and BGP commands
  Most commands can be seen with a '?' or by typing 'list' The Engine Running OSPF is Quagga.
-Only Supports OSPF v2 at the moment Will update on the running version on BGP
+Only Supports OSPF v2 at the moment Will update on the running version on BGP coming soon RIP commands as well